natebarksdale/natebarksdale.github.io/src/content/blog/2009-12-01-you-had-me-at-hello.md

 description: An exploration of how the word "hello" transcended technology and culture through the evolution of telephonic communication.
 emoji: 📞
 tags:
+  - 📱 Social Networks
-  - 👋 greetings
+  - 🗣️ Language
-  - 🌍 languages
+  - 🌍 Diversity
-  - 📞 technology
+  - 🌍 Culture
 haiku: |
   Words cross the wires,
   Hello connects the world wide,